Access to the Latest Research and Treatment

 We understand how difficult it is when your child is fighting cancer, so we try to make it a little easier on your entire family.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
 And, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.

 Teens and young adults are too old to be treated like young kids but may be too young for adult care.
 Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for your child.
 We offer psychological support to help them cope with cancer treatment and how it affects their self-confidence, appearance, and social life.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t have to be admitted to the hospital just because they feel ill or need treatment on a day when their doctor’s office is closed.

 Care Coordination and Support

 Our social workers help you navigate the medical system and coordinate the variety of health services your child needs.
 They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
 Our nurse coordinators can help you schedule appointments for tests, treatments, and other medical visits.

-You want your child to be as comfortable as possible during treatment.
-Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
+Our team focuses on managing your child’s symptoms and other aspects of treatment that can affect their quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and other approaches to help your child get through treatment.
-We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.